 Chapter 13 Bankruptcy Timeline

-Once one of our bankruptcy lawyers in Macomb County have determined that you qualify for Chapter 13, Daniela Dimovski or someone else from the office we will give you a list of documents to provide us with so that we can get your case moving along.
-We will then prepare your bankruptcy papers, have you come in to verify the information, and have you sign your papers.
-We will then file these papers with the Court and you will receive a Chapter 13 case number from a Michigan Court as well as be assigned a Judge and Trustee (the person appointed by the Michigan Court to collect the money you send in each month and distribute payments to your creditors).
+Once Daniela Dimovski has determined that you qualify for Chapter 13, she will give you a list of documents to provide us with so that we can get your case prepared.
+Once the bankruptcy papers are prepared, Daniela will have you verify the information is accurate and have you sign your papers.
+We will then file these papers with the Federal Bankruptcy Court.
+You will also receive a Chapter 13 case number, as well as, be assigned a Judge and Trustee (the person appointed by the Court to collect the money you send in each month and distribute payments to your creditors).
 Once you receive a case number, you are officially protected from lawsuits, creditor calls, repossessions, etc.

 The second court date is called your confirmation hearing.
 This court hearing is also MANDATORY unless someone from our office calls and tells you otherwise.
-Again, either Daniela Dimovski or another attorney from the office will appear at this hearing with you.
+Again, Daniela Dimovski will appear at this hearing with you.
 At the confirmation hearing, the Court either confirms or dismisses your case.

-Once your case is confirmed, you have a duty to keep in touch with Daniela Dimovski or other Macomb Bankruptcy Attorney and keep them informed of any changes to your financial situation, good or bad, so that we may inform the Court.
+Once your case is confirmed, you have a duty to keep in touch with Daniela Dimovski and her office and to keep them informed of any changes to your financial situation, good or bad, so that we may inform the Court.